TmpOrgSpringBootToDo/ToDoFrontEnd/README.md

 ### Important: A login process based on local storage and DB has applied to this project.
 ### Please switch to [feat/2/loginhandle](https://github.com/TmpOrgSpringBootToDo/ToDoFrontEnd/tree/feat/2/loginhandle) for the latest updates.
-No need any temp password and login your
-### Own credentials.
+### No need any temp password and login your own credentials.
 Before use, please config your mysql credentials at the API.